Definition

 • poor maintenance of the test suite – most commonly leading to a test suite with a prohibitively long running time

-• abandoned test suite (i.e. seldom or never run) – sometimes as a result of poor maintenance, sometimes as a result of team turnover
+• the abandoned test suite (i.e. seldom or never run) – sometimes as a result of poor maintenance, sometimes as a result of team turnover

 Origins